Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

  You can read about the various endpoints of the Microsoft Identity Platform [here](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-protocols#endpoints).

-### Service principal provisioning for new tenants (onboarding process)
+### Service principle provisioning for new tenants (onboarding process)

-For a multi-tenant app to work across tenants, its service principal will need to be provisioned in the users' tenant.
-It can either happen when the first user signs in, or most tenant admins only allow a tenant admin to carry out the service principal provisioning.
+For a multi-tenant app to work across tenants, its service principle will need to be provisioned in the users' tenant.
+It can either happen when the first user signs in, or most tenant admins only allow a tenant admin to carry out the service principle provisioning.
 For provisioning, we will be using the [admin consent endpoint](https://docs.microsoft.com/azure/active-directory/develop/v2-admin-consent) for the onboarding process.
 The code for this is provided in the `OnboardingController.cs`.
 The `Onboard` action and corresponding view, simulate the onboarding flow and experience.

 ```csharp
 [HttpPost]